Joshua-Boo-Boos/Project-4/Readme.txt

 			This command will run the backend service on the localhost address using port 8000 and will update when the backend code is changed.

-			SSL requires -ssl-keyfile and --ssl-certfile and the files are included.
+			SSL requires --ssl-keyfile and --ssl-certfile and the files are included.

 	Browser: